EMAT 10010 INTRODUCTION TO EMERGING MEDIA AND TECHNOLOGY 3 Credit Hours

 EMAT 51510 PROJECT MANAGEMENT AND TEAM DYNAMICS 3 Credit Hours

-(Slashed with EMAT 41510) This course introduces students to the basic elements of project management as it relates to software development and the corporate environment.
-Although not formally endorsed by The Project Management Institute (www.PMI.org), the course will align with the project management lifecycle approach endorsed in The Project Management Book of Knowledge.
+(Slashed with EMAT 41510) Introduces students to the basic elements of project management as it relates to software development and the corporate environment.
+Although not formally endorsed by The Project Management Institute, the course aligns with the project management lifecycle approach endorsed in The Project Management Book of Knowledge.

 Prerequisite: Graduate standing.